11 Top-Rated Things to Do in Lancaster, CA

 Decommissioned military planes are most widely on display.
 Still, the largest exhibit is a massive Boeing 747 on loan from NASA.
 Several other airplanes and warcraft components are also in the collection, including a Hound Dog Missile.

-Where to Stay in Lancaster, CA for Sightseeing
+Map of Things to Do in Lancaster, CA